ibm-cloud-docs/vmwaresolutions/cr/cr_deleting-cr-instances.md

 1. From the VMware Solutions console, click **Resources > Cyber Recovery** from the left navigation pane.
 2. In the **Cyber Recovery** table, find the instance to delete.
 3. Click the vertical overflow menu next to the **Status** column, and then click **Delete instance**.

-   The status of the instance is changed to **Deleting**.
-When the instance is deleted successfully, the components of the instance are released, and the status of the instance is changed to **Deleted**.
+   The instance status is changed to **Deleting**.
+When the instance is deleted successfully, the instance components are released, and the instance status is changed to **Deleted**.

 4. If you want to delete the instance record from the VMware Solutions console, complete the following steps:
-   1. Click the vertical overflow menu next to the **Status** column, and then click **Delete from the console**.
+   1. Click the vertical overflow menu next to the **Status** column and click **Delete from the console**.
    2. In the **Delete instance** window, click **Delete**.

 ## Procedure to delete Cyber Recovery instances from the instance details page
 {: #cr_deletinginstance-procedure2}

-1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > Cyber Recovery** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources > Cyber Recovery** from the left navigation pane.
 2. In the **Cyber Recovery** table, click the instance to delete.
 3. Click **Actions** next to **vCenter console**, and then click **Delete instance**.

-   The status of the instance is changed to **Deleting**.
-When the instance is deleted successfully, the components of the instance are released, and the status of the instance is changed to **Deleted**.
+   The instance status is changed to **Deleting**.
+When the instance is deleted successfully, the instance components are released, and the instance status is changed to **Deleted**.

 4. If you want to delete the instance record from the VMware Solutions console, complete the following steps:
-   1. Click **Actions** again and then click **Delete from the console**.
+   1. Click **Actions** again and click **Delete from the console**.
    2. In the **Delete instance** window, click **Delete**.

 ## Related links